Log in

 • Backlog refinement is crucial for team efficiency and alignment.
 Regular backlog refinement sessions ensure open communication between the product owner, the team, and stakeholders.

 • Refinement sessions must be focused and collaborative.
 The main goal of backlog refinement sessions is to plan and prioritize the next couple of sprints.
-A well-groomed backlog boosts team productivity by clearly defining what to work on next.
+A well-refined backlog boosts team productivity by clearly defining what to work on next.

 • The backlog must be transparent and accessible to the development team and stakeholders.
 Using a digital, cloud-based platform is a recommended practice to establish a single source of product truth that’s visible to everyone involved.